openshift/sandboxed-containers-operator/README.md

 ### Openshift
 1. During the installation you can watch the values of the kataconfig CR.
 Do `watch oc describe kataconfig example-kataconfig`.
 2. To check if the nodes in the machine config pool are going through a config update watch the machine config pool resource.
 For this do `watch oc get mcp kata-oc`
-3. Check the logs of the kata-operator controller pod to see detailled messages about what the steps it is executing.
+3. Check the logs of the sandboxed containers operator controller pod to see detailled messages about what the steps it is executing.
 To find out the name of the controller pod, `oc get pods -n kata-operator-system | grep kata-operator-controller-manager` and then monitor the logs of the container `manager` in that pod.

 ## Components

 ### Openshift
-The kata-operator uses three containers:
+The sandboxed containers operator uses three containers:

 Container image name | Description | Container repository
 ---------------| ----------- | ----------